 To identify the front panel components, use this illustration and table.

-NOTE: Your computer model might look slightly different from the illustration in this section.
+NOTE: Your computer model might look slightly different from the illustrations in this section.
+Refer to the illustration that most closely matches your computer.

 Table 2-1 Front components and their descriptions